ansuini/Winter_School_QLS_2018/README.md

 - Fork repository REPO NAME [link]
 - Clone repository REPO NAME [link]
 - On a terminal : $ pip install gym

+### GPU access

+Training is not particularly instructive in a first approach.
+So, maybe we can organize an interactive session with just one computer, to show how it works.
+Then we can make the trained models accessible for download and experiments. with the results.